Gap Year Days 34 – 39

 The kids last dinner in Rome was as it should be.
 In a little outdoor cafe, eating pizza and pasta and drinking wine.
 Of course it was followed by more gelato on the way home.

 Finally the day had come for the kids to fly home and leave us.
 They were both holiday’d out and ready to get back to their lives.
-Thanks to frequent flyer points, Bailey had been able to afford a business class flight home.
+Thanks to frequent flyer points, Bailey had been able to afford a business class flight home from Rome.
 What they didn’t know was that I had also booked business class for MacKenzie.
 Business class is more fun when there is someone to share it with!

 Emirates business class includes chauffeur transfer to the airport.
 When I booked the chauffeur drive, there was clearly a glitch in the system as I received a notification saying the car would be there an hour later than what I had asked for.
 A quick phone call to Emirates fixed this, and two cars arrived at the correct time.

 It was pouring with rain when we left.
-Simon and Bailey jumped into he first car, and about ten minutes later MacKenzie and I jumped into the second one.
+Simon and Bailey jumped into the first car, and about ten minutes later MacKenzie and I jumped into the second one.
 Google had told me it was about 40 minutes to the airport.
 We were stuck in traffic for the first section – we went past the Vatican Museum lineup, and I thought how I was so glad we had been the day before!
 Standing in the rain would not be fun!
 Our driver made up for the delay on the motorway though – he got the Mercedes up to 160km/hr!
 I didn’t see a speed limit, but MacKenzie said she saw 80km.

 We were duly dropped off in 40 minutes.
 But where were Simon and Bailey?
 We waited and waited.
 Eventually I called, and they were stuck in traffic.
 It was an hour later before they arrived.
 Lucky I had included an extra hour, which at the time I had thought would be lounge time for the kids!